sebsjames/maths/docs/ref/vec.md

 ## Summary

-`morph::vec` is a fixed-size mathematical vector class.
+`sm::vec` is a fixed-size mathematical vector class.
 It derives from `std::array` and can be used in much the same way as its STL parent.
 It has iterators and you can apply STL algorithms.
 It is constexpr-capable, meaning that it can be incorporated into constexpr